Mobile menu toggle

 Apple loses its seat at the front of TSMC’s production line

-But now the AI boom is shaking up their partnership, according to a report from analyst Tim Culpan on his blog, Culpium.
+But now the AI boom is shaking up that partnership, according to a report from analyst Tim Culpan on his blog, Culpium.
 Most notably, Nvidia is replacing Apple as TSMC’s largest customer.

 “Nvidia likely took the top spot in at least one or two quarters of last year,” said Culpan.

 Despite occasionally being described as a chipmaker, Nvidia does not manufacture its own GPUs and AI accelerators.
 Nvidia is a fabless semiconductor company — it designs products but relies on other companies to manufacture them.
-In fact, TSMC is Nvidia’s primary foundry for its most advanced chips.
+In fact, TSMC serve as Nvidia’s primary foundry for its most advanced chips.

 “Apple, which once held a dominant position on TSMC’s customer list, now needs to fight for production capacity,” said Culpan.
 “With the continuing AI boom, and each GPU from clients like Nvidia and AMD taking up a larger footprint per wafer, the iPhone maker’s chip designs are no longer guaranteed a place among TSMC’s almost two dozen fabs.”